The State of eCommerce Delivery in 2021

 Overwhelmingly, online shoppers prefer to receive delivery updates via email (61%) followed by SMS (17%) over apps.

 It looks like the eCommerce boom is here to stay.
-If you’re ready to improve the eCommerce delivery experience in your own fleet of vehicles, check out Stream Go and request a demo today.
+If you’re ready to improve the eCommerce delivery experience in your own fleet of vehicles, check out Stream and request a demo today.